Something went wrong

 Discover more Loading

 References: 1.
-PENBRAYA [prescribing information].
-New York, NY: Pfizer Inc.; 2023.
-2. Collins JP, Crowe JS, Ortega-Sanchez IR, et al. Use of the Pfizer pentavalent meningococcal vaccine among persons aged ≥10 years: recommendations of the Advisory Committee on Immunization Practices ― United States, 2023.
+Collins JP, Crowe SJ, Ortega-Sanchez IR, et al. Use of the Pfizer pentavalent meningococcal vaccine among persons aged ≥10 years: recommendations of the Advisory Committee on Immunization Practices — United States, 2023.
 MMWR Morb Mortal Wkly Rep. 2024;73(15):345-350.
-3. Vaccines and preventable diseases: meningococcal vaccination.
+2. PENBRAYA® (Meningococcal Groups A, B, C, W, and Y Vaccine).
+Prescribing information.
+Pfizer Inc.; 2024.
+3. Centers for Disease Control and Prevention.
+Meningococcal disease: meningococcal vaccination.
+Updated June 26, 2024.
+Accessed January 13, 2025. https://www.cdc.gov/meningococcal/vaccines/index.html 4.
 Centers for Disease Control and Prevention.
-Last reviewed November 20, 2023.
-Accessed January 22, 2024. https://www.cdc.gov/vaccines/vpd/mening/index.html 4.
-Enhanced meningococcal disease surveillance report, 2017.
+Enhanced meningococcal disease surveillance report, 2017: confirmed and probable cases reported to the National Notifiable Diseases Surveillance System, 2017.
+Published October 7, 2019.
+Accessed February 3, 2025. https://stacks.cdc.gov/view/cdc/140464 5.
 Centers for Disease Control and Prevention.
-Accessed June 27, 2024. https://stacks.cdc.gov/view/cdc/75419 5.
-Enhanced meningococcal disease surveillance report, 2018.
+Enhanced meningococcal disease surveillance report, 2018: confirmed and probable cases reported to the National Notifiable Diseases Surveillance System, 2018.
+Published October 7, 2019.
+Accessed February 3, 2025. https://stacks.cdc.gov/view/cdc/111348 6.
 Centers for Disease Control and Prevention.
-Accessed June 27, 2024. https://stacks.cdc.gov/view/cdc/111348 6.
-Enhanced meningococcal disease surveillance report, 2019.
+Enhanced meningococcal disease surveillance report, 2019: confirmed and probable cases reported to the National Notifiable Diseases Surveillance System, 2019.
+Updated May 11, 2023.
+Accessed February 3, 2025. https://www.cdc.gov/meningococcal/downloads/ncird-ems-report-2019.pdf 7.
 Centers for Disease Control and Prevention.
-Accessed October 27, 2023. https://www.cdc.gov/meningococcal/downloads/ncird-ems-report-2019.pdf 7.
-Enhanced meningococcal disease surveillance report, 2020.
+Enhanced meningococcal disease surveillance report, 2020: confirmed and probable cases reported to the National Notifiable Diseases Surveillance System, 2020.
+Updated May 11, 2023.
+Accessed February 3, 2025. https://www.cdc.gov/meningococcal/downloads/ncird-ems-report-2020.pdf 8.
 Centers for Disease Control and Prevention.
-Accessed October 27, 2023. https://www.cdc.gov/meningococcal/downloads/ncird-ems-report-2020.pdf 8.
-Enhanced meningococcal disease surveillance report, 2021.
+Enhanced meningococcal disease surveillance report, 2021: confirmed and probable cases reported to the National Notifiable Diseases Surveillance System, 2021.
+Updated June 21, 2023.
+Accessed February 3, 2025. https://www.cdc.gov/meningococcal/downloads/ncird-ems-report-2021.pdf 9.
 Centers for Disease Control and Prevention.
-Accessed October 27, 2023. https://www.cdc.gov/meningococcal/downloads/ncird-ems-report-2021.pdf 9.
-Enhanced meningococcal disease surveillance report, 2022.
-Centers for Disease Control and Prevention.
-Accessed May 6, 2024. https://www.cdc.gov/meningococcal/downloads/ncird-ems-report-2022-508.pdf 10.
-Kroger A, Bahta L, Long S, Sanchez P. Vaccine recommendations and guidelines of the ACIP: general best practice guidelines for immunization.
-Centers for Disease Control and Prevention.
-Accessed August 31, 2023. www.cdc.gov/vaccines/hcp/acip-recs/general-recs/downloads/general-recs.pdf 11.
-Bekkat-Berkani R, Fragapane E, Preiss S, et al. Public health perspective of a pentavalent meningococcal vaccine combining antigens of MenACWY-CRM and 4CMenB.
+Enhanced meningococcal disease surveillance report, 2022: confirmed and probable cases reported to the National Notifiable Diseases Surveillance System, 2022.
+Updated April 8, 2024.
+Accessed February 3, 2025. https://www.cdc.gov/meningococcal/downloads/NCIRD-EMS-Report-2022-508.pdf 10.
+Pingali C, Yankey D, Chen M, et al. National vaccination coverage among adolescents aged 13-17 years—National Immunization Survey–Teen, United States, 2023.
+MMWR Morb Mortal Wkly Rep. 2024;73(33):708-714.
+11. Bekkat-Berkani R, Fragapane E, Preiss S, et al. Public health perspective of a pentavalent meningococcal vaccine combining antigens of MenACWY-CRM and 4CMenB.
 J Infect.
 2022;85(5):481-491.
-12. Esposito S, Principi N, Cornaglia G; for the ESCMID Vaccine Study Group (EVASG).
+12. Kroger A, Bahta L, Long S, Sanchez P. General best practice guidelines for immunization.
+Centers for Disease Control and Prevention.
+Accessed January 13, 2025. https://www.cdc.gov/vaccines/hcp/acip-recs/general-recs/downloads/general-recs.pdf 13.
+Esposito S, Principi N, Cornaglia G; for the ESCMID Vaccine Study Group (EVASG).
 Barriers to the vaccination of children and adolescents and possible solutions.
 Clin Microbiol Infect.
 2014;20(suppl 5):25-31.
-13. FDA approves PENBRAYATM, the first and only vaccine for the prevention of the five most common serogroups causing meningococcal disease in adolescents.
+14. FDA approves PENBRAYATM, the first and only vaccine for the prevention of the five most common serogroups causing meningococcal disease in adolescents.
 Press release.
-Pfizer; October 20, 2023.
+Pfizer Inc.; October 20, 2023.
+15. Centers for Disease Control and Prevention.
+Meningococcal disease surveillance and trends.
+Last reviewed November 12, 2024.
+Accessed January 13, 2025. https://www.cdc.gov/meningococcal/php/surveillance/index.html

 To report an adverse event, please call 1-800-438-1985